jgarcia24n/MouseSearch/README.md

 * **MAM Search:** Full-text search for torrents on MyAnonamouse.
 * **Advanced Filtering:** Filter by title, author, narrator, media type, language, and advanced tracker filters (e.g., Freeleech, VIP, Active).
-* **One-Click Downloading:** Send torrents directly to your torrent client (currently supports qBittorrent), assigning a category from the UI.
+* **One-Click Downloading:** Send torrents directly to your torrent client (supports qBittorrent, Deluge, Transmission, and rTorrent), assigning a category from the UI.
 * **Live Status Dashboards:**
     * View your MAM user stats (username, ratio, bonus points, etc.) directly in the app.
     * Check the connection status to both MAM and your torrent client.